-You may have noticed your baby waking up at night with startles reflex.
-Swaddling is an effective way to keep baby asleep for longer duration.
-Swaddling a baby is nothing but wrapping a baby in muslin cloth to restrict their movement.
+You may have noticed your baby waking up at night with a startle reflex.
+Swaddling is an effective way to keep a baby asleep for a longer duration.
+Swaddling a baby is nothing but wrapping a baby in a muslin cloth to restrict their movement.

-One research study showed that when infants were swaddled and place on their back to sleep, they experienced fewer startles reflex and slept for longer duration (7).
+One research study showed that when infants were swaddled and placed on their back to sleep, they experienced fewer startles reflex and slept for a longer duration (7).

 Here is the video on how to swaddle a baby safely.

 Take your baby outside in the sunlight to reset her internal clock.
 As explained earlier, the newborn’s internal physiological clock is not synchronized with external circadian rhythms.
 So, for them, day and night are not different.